geosolutions-it/clevmetro-nfd/nfdapi/README.md

 ### PHPLdapAdmin installation

-PHPLdapAdmin is a convinient web GUI to configure LDAP users and groups.
+PHPLdapAdmin is a convenient web GUI to configure LDAP users and groups.
 Installation:

 ```shell
 apt-get install slapd phpldapadmin